-What is the NWEA MAP Test for Grade 3? – Ultimate Guide for Parents & Teachers
+NWEA MAP Test for 3rd Grade: A Complete Guide for Parents and Teachers

 The Measure of Academic Progress (MAP) testing is taken by a lot of children in US schools.
 It assesses the academic progress they are making in comparison to their peers in schools country-wide.

 Grade 3 children undergo MAP Testing on their academic progress at the ages of 8-9 years.

 A computerized, adaptive test, the assessment is based on the Common Core Curriculum followed by a majority of US schools.
 It assesses the student on the material they have covered in their specific grade.

 The test is adaptive meaning it is directly related to the students’ ability.
 When questions are answered correctly they are followed by a more difficult question.
 If the student gives an incorrect answer the following question will be easier.

 Why should your child prepare for the MAP Test?

 Firstly, children of this age like to do well and have a competitive streak that responds well to being tested.

 Secondly, the child’s academic career is very often decided by the scores gained in the test.
 Teachers use them to decide on the direction learning should progress in.

 Thirdly, preparing for the test lays a good foundation for the years of schooling to follow.
 Children learn the importance of making an effort with their school work.
 Learning this also lays a foundation for their lives in general.